yulia-2008/yulia-2008/README.md

  <h2 align="center" >  :woman_scientist: About </h2>
 <h4> Hello. :vulcan_salute: I'm Yuliya, Software Engineer currently graduated from **Flatiron School**.
-I'm pashioned about programming and learning new technologies. <br>
+I'm passionate about programming and learning new technologies. <br>
 I’m currently working on NYCable project.
 It's going to collect all info about internet & TV providers in NY, area of coverage, plans, and available technicians as well as reviews and rating for providers and technicians. <br>:point_right: https://github.com/yulia-2008/nycable_frontend.
  </h4>